arefinnomi/Relationship-between-sine-wave-and-circle/README.md

 # Relationship between sine wave and circle

-This project,written in C++, illustrate the relationship between sine wave and circle.
+This project, written in C++, illustrate the relationship between sine wave and circle.
 OpenGL has been used to develop this project.

 **Requirement:**